Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 • Give up bad habits - smoking, alcohol.

-• Exercise regularly to strengthen your abs.
+• Do exercises regularly to strengthen your abdominal muscles.

 • While working at the computer, do not stretch your neck forward, the monitor should be at a distance of 45-70 cm from the eyes, the keyboard should be on the table surface.